Tips to Improve Your Credit Score for Homebuying

 Once you’re current on all your bills, use any extra cash to keep paying down your balances. - Correct any errors on your credit report.

-If you find inaccurate personal information on your credit report, visit the credit bureau’s website to see how to file a dispute. - Use the Key Secured Credit Card® to build credit.
+If you find inaccurate personal information on your credit report, visit the credit bureau’s website to see how to file a dispute. - Use the Key Secured Credit Card® to help build credit.1

-Our no-annual-fee1 card reports to the major credit bureaus, so it’s a smart way to help build or establish credit. - Keep existing credit lines open.
+Our no-annual-fee2 card reports to the major credit bureaus, so it’s a smart way to help build or establish credit. - Keep existing credit lines open.

 Even if your spending doesn’t change, keep the line of credit, like a credit card, open.
 It can show a decrease in your credit utilization ratio to help improve your score. - Limit new applications for credit.